ryantherileyman/explorewpgparks-devblog/blog-posts/2025/07/using-chatgpt-for-technical-discovery/index.md

 date = "2025-07-20T12:49:00-05:00"
 draft = false
-title = "My Experience Using ChatGPT for Technical Discovery" tags = [ "ai", "chatgpt", "seo",] github-status = "published"
+title = "My Experience Using ChatGPT for Technical Discovery" show_description = false description = "Personal experience using ChatGPT for technical discovery, with thoughts how to guide discussions and its pros and cons." images = [ "chatgpt-discovery-post-og-image.jpg" ] tags = [ "ai", "chatgpt", "seo",] github-status = "published"
 +++